 Possible cause Corrective action There is air in the system.
 Purge air from the system. (a) Incorrect hydraulic balance.
 To be performed by the installer: 1 Perform hydraulic balancing to assure that the flow is correctly distributed between the emitters.
 2 If hydraulic balancing is not sufficient, change the pump limitation settings ([9-0D] and [9-0E] if applicable).

-Possible cause Corrective action

 Various malfunctions.
-Check if \bigtriangleup or \bigtriangleup is displayed on the

-home screen of the user interface.
-See

-"15.4.1 To display the help text in case

-of a malfunction" [▶ 289] for more

-information about the malfunction.
+Check if △ or △ is displayed on the home screen of the user interface.
+See "14.4.1 To display the help text in case of a malfunction" [▶ 260] for more information about the malfunction.

-$^{^{\}mathrm{(a)}}$ We recommend to purge air with the air purge function of the unit (to be performed by the installer).
+(a) We recommend to purge air with the air purge function of the unit (to be performed by the installer).
 If you purge air from the heat emitters or collectors, mind the following:

 Air purging heat emitters or collectors.
-Before you purge air from heat emitters or collectors, check if \bigcirc or \bigcirc is displayed on the home screen of the user interface.
+Before you purge air from heat emitters or collectors, check if \triangle or \triangle is displayed on the home screen of the user interface.